 The period that followed it has been defined as Mannerism, also known as the Late Renaissance.
 This style emerged in the 1520s, spread all across Europe in the 1530s, and pretty much lasted until the end of the 16th century.

-In this article, you’ll discover some of the most interesting facts about Parmigianino, an Italian artist whose works embody this philosophy.
+In this article, you’ll discover some of the most interesting facts about Parmigianino, an Italian artist whose works embody the Mannerist philosophy.

 1. His nickname refers to the place where he was born